Web Design Tips: Key Highlights

 19. Create A Style Guide

-It provides detailed instructions, specifications and guidelines for various design elements, including colors, typography, layouts, imagery, icons, buttons, forms and more.
+It provides detailed instructions, specifications and guidelines for various elements, including colors, typography, layouts, imagery, icons, buttons, forms and more.

 By following the guidelines outlined in the style guide, design teams can maintain consistency, streamline collaboration and effectively communicate the brand’s visual identity to both internal team members and external stakeholders.